Pinterest tag How Long Can You Leave a Tampon In? | Rael

 • Changing your tampon every 4-6 hours.

 If you accidentally leave a tampon in too long, you’ll most likely be just fine.
-But if you do it repeatedly, you could risk an infection or messy situation.
+But if you do it repeatedly, you could risk a bacterial infection or messy situation.

 Tampon Hygiene

-No one wants to deal with an infection or risk a leak, and if you use tampons properly you won’t need worry about either.
+No one wants to deal with a bacterial infection or risk a leak, and if you use tampons properly you won’t need to worry about either.

 Here’s our quick guide to tampon usage that will tell you everything you need to know about using them the right way.